pierpierpy/player-template-joe/README.md

    ```
    You can also pass the player name as the first CLI argument instead of `PLAYER_NAME`.
 3. The script echoes whether the player was newly registered or already present and prints the server-assigned player ID.
 No further configuration is required inside `strategy.py`; the API resolves the player via the token.
+4. Troubleshooting tips:
+   - If you see `SERVER_URL env var required`, double-check the secret or local export.
+   - If you hit `Invalid URL '/register'`, it means the URL was missing a scheme (`https://`) or was left blank.
+   - A `404 {"detail":"Not Found"}` usually means the URL contained extra path segments.
+Use the `show_state.py` utility (below) to confirm the `/status` endpoint resolves correctly.

 ## 3. Strategy Execution